philtherobot/qc/README.md

 - Add an option to compile the executable and place it in the current directory.
 - Automatically prune the cache to control its size.
 Maybe options for the user to control its maximum size?
 - Manual pruning of the cache.
-- Option to force recompilation.
 - Find or write a small companion library that makes it easy to do things that are already easy in shell scripting: launching subprocesses, piping to/from them, manipulating environment variables, etc.
 - Make the configuration format YAML or some such rather than a shell script.
 It could be very constraining that the configuration is a shell script if the implementation of Quicksee were to change from Bash to say, C++.
-- Add tests.
 - Try to spoof argument zero.
 Or offer a library that the script can use to recover the script's filename.
-Or place the filename in an environment variable such as `QUICKSEE_SCRIPT`.
+- Add a "compile only" option.
+- Make the cache safe for multiple writers.